inflearn logo

 From entity mapping to batch processing, relationship pitfalls, lazy loading, and test environments

-Data Model and Identifier Design with Performance in Mind
+Data Model and Identifier Design Considering Performance

 Before